eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     XRCEInfo read_data(ClientState* state, uint16_t data_reader_id, DeserializeTopic deserialization,
                        OnTopicReceived on_topic, void* on_topic_args);

-All this functions returns information about the entities and request identifiers inside a XRCEInfo struct.
+All this functions return information about the entities and request identifiers inside a XRCEInfo struct.
-This API functions just prepare requests for the *Micro RTPS Agent* but they dont send them.
+This API functions just prepare requests for the *Micro RTPS Agent* but they don't send them.
 For pushing those request through the transport you need to call:

 .. code-block:: c

     bool send_to_agent(ClientState* state);

-In the other way of the communication (Agent -> client) you need to provide callbacks to get the responses from the Agent as well as receiving your data from DDS Global Data Space:
+In the other way of the communication (Agent -> Client) you need to provide callbacks to get the responses from the Agent as well as receiving your data from DDS Global Data Space:

 .. code-block:: c